Eigenfunction martingale estimating functions and filtered data for drift estimation of discretely observed multiscale

-Nevertheless, we remark that all the following theory can be easily generalized to the case of multidimensional diffusion processes in $\R^d$, for which we provide an example in Section \ref{sec:IP}. \end{remark} The theory of homogenization (see e.g. \cite[Chapter 3]{BLP78} or \cite[Chapter 18]{PaS08}) guarantees the existence of the following homogenized SDE whose solution $X_t^0$ is the limit in law of the solutions $X_t^\epl$ of \eqref{eq:SDE_MS} as random variables in $\mathcal C^0([0,T]; \R)$
+Nevertheless, we remark that all the following theory can be generalized to the case of multidimensional diffusion processes in $\R^d$, for which we provide further details in Appendix \ref{app:multidimensional} and an example in Section \ref{sec:IP}.
+However, the problem becomes more complex and computationally expensive from a numerical viewpoint and it can be prohibitive if the dimension $d$ is too large, since the methodology proposed in this paper requires the solution of the eigenvalue problem for the generator of a $d$-dimensional diffusion process. \end{remark} The theory of homogenization (see e.g. \cite[Chapter 3]{BLP78} or \cite[Chapter 18]{PaS08}) guarantees the existence of the following homogenized SDE whose solution $X_t^0$ is the limit in law of the solutions $X_t^\epl$ of \eqref{eq:SDE_MS} as random variables in $\mathcal C^0([0,T]; \R)$

 where $A=K\alpha$, $\Sigma=K\sigma$.
 The coefficient $0<K<1$ has the explicit formula

 with

 and where the function $\Phi$ is the unique solution with zero-mean with respect to the measure $\mu$ of the differential equation